w3c/wot/proposals/deliverable-proposals/onboarding.md

 This work item complements the work that is done for device discovery, however is also applicable for other use cases.
 </p>

+## Discussion
+- How complex?
+Is a separate spec needed?
+- Similar to security bootstrapping in Discovery
+- Probably 3-4 pages, but needs careful review
+- Might also include in a normative security document
+- Who has appropriate knowledge

+Proposal (McCool): include in normative security document;
+does have lifecycle implications (Arch) and scripting.
+Need joint calls to align.